Marijuana and Memory Loss: What Does the Research Say?

 While it’s generally apparent that THC can impair a person’s memory, some studies suggest that cannabidiol (CBD), a major non-intoxicant in cannabis, may actually be effective in preventing cognitive decline and impairment.

-A comparing the effects of different cannabis strains and memory found individuals smoking strains low in CBD were impacted in their ability to recall prose.
+A 2010 study comparing the effects of different cannabis strains and memory found individuals smoking strains low in CBD were impacted in their ability to recall prose.
 However, those who smoked cannabis strains with a high CBD content didn’t appear to show any memory impairments over the course of the study.
 The researchers concluded that CBD then may be able to attenuate the memory-impairing effects of THC, possibly through its antagonistic effects at the body’s CB1 cannabinoid receptor.

 While THC and CBD have been investigated for their effects on memory and cognition, there is still much in the area to be understood, particularly regarding the effects of long-term cannabis use, and the cannabinoid profile of the cannabis being used.